 Want to learn more about workforce mobility and accreditation support for Saudi Arabia?
 Write to us.

-Figures and procedural details draw on the Saudi Press Agency, MHRSD, the Saudi Council of Engineers, the Saudi Commission for Health Specialties, SOCPA, the Ministry of Justice, ETEC, the PACC portal, and regional outlets including Arab News, Arabian Business, and Gulf News.
+Figures and procedural details draw on the Saudi Press Agency, MHRSD, the Saudi Council of Engineers, the Saudi Commission for Health Specialties, SOCPA, the Ministry of Justice, ETEC, the PACC portal, the QVP platform, and regional outlets including Arab News, Arabian Business, and Gulf News.
 We date figures where program data has changed.
 Fees, timelines, and portal URLs change without notice.
 Verify current figures against official government sources before you rely on them for compliance decisions.

 Share This Article!